BACHELOR OF ARTS

-The Interdisciplinary Studies (IDST) major is designed to support highly-motivated students who already have taken courses to complete their BA degree.
-Students can create their own course of study to meet their individual career goals with either a social science focus, or a specific focus of the student’s own making in consultation with faculty and advisors.
-Core courses are offered in both the day and the evening, often with hybrid course options.
+The Interdisciplinary Studies (IND) major is designed to support highly-motivated students who already have taken courses to complete their BA degree.
+Students can create their own course of study to meet their individual career goals with either a social science focus.
+Core courses are offered in both the day and the evening, often with hybrid/online course options.

 The Interdisciplinary Studies: Social Science (IDST: SS) option allows students to select from a wide range of social science courses to create a degree program that advances their academic career interests within the social sciences.
 Graduating students in this option are prepared to pursue careers or advanced study in a wide variety of fields, such as education, social work, public policy, law, and human resources.